leolavaur/python-nix/README.md

 4. Automatic Python intepreter selection for execution and debugging in [VSCode](https://code.visualstudio.com/) with using direnv's VSCode extension [direnv-vscode](https://marketplace.visualstudio.com/items?itemName=mkhl.direnv).
 5. Sane defaults in terms of Python tooling that can easily be modified (`black`, `isort`, `autoflake`, and `pytest`).
 6. A standard project layout as per Kenneth Reitz's [recommendations](https://kennethreitz.org/essays/2013/01/27/repository-structure-and-python).
+7. A fully reproducible environment for [TensorFlow](https://www.tensorflow.org/) on Apple Silicon.

 ## Prerequisites